-Request I PDD 1.
-Ongoing: Approved signs shall be installed in a manner substantially similar to the plans approved by the DRB and stamped approved by the Planning Division.
-PDD 2.
-Prior to Sign Installation/Ongoing: The Applicant/Owner of the property shall obtain all necessary building and electrical permits for the approved signs, prior to their installation, and shall ensure that the signs are maintained in a commonly- accepted, professional manner PDD 3.
+- PDD 1.
+Ongoing: Approved signs shall be installed in a manner substantially similar to the plans approved by the DRB and stamped approved by the Planning Division. - PDD 2.
+Prior to Sign Installation/Ongoing: The Applicant/Owner of the property shall obtain all necessary building and electrical permits for the approved signs, prior to

+- their installation, and shall ensure that the signs are maintained in a commonly-accepted, professional manner - PDD 3.
 Ongoing: The Applicant/Owner shall ensure that the brightness of the approved reader board sign automatically adjusts in direct correlation with ambient light conditions, and appropriate functioning of the dimming technology for the life of the sign.
-See Finding D16.
-PDD 4.
+See Finding D16. - PDD 4.
 Ongoing: The Applicant/Owner shall ensure that the approved reader board sign does not exceed 5000 candelas per square meter between sunrise and sunset, or 500 candelas per square meter between sunset and sunrise.
-See Finding D17.
-PDD 5.
+See Finding D17. - PDD 5.
 Ongoing: The Applicant/Owner shall ensure the approved reader board sign maintains a copy hold time of at least fifteen (15) minutes.
-See Finding D18.
-PDD 6.
-Prior to Final Occupancy: All street signs shall be installed and utilize the City- approved sign cap on street name signs matching the design used in the previously approved subdivisions within Frog Pond West.
+See Finding D18. - PDD 6.
+Prior to Final Occupancy: All street signs shall be installed and utilize the Cityapproved sign cap on street name signs matching the design used in the previously approved subdivisions within Frog Pond West.
 The school district will buy the signs from the City.
 See Finding D41.

-Request E E: Type C Tree Removal Plan (TPLN22-0009) PDE 1.
+Request E: Type C Tree Removal Plan (TPLN22-0009)

+- PDE 1.
 General: This approval for removal applies only to the 47 trees in Phase 1 and additional 13 trees in Phase 2 identified in the applicant's submitted Tree Maintenance and Protection Plan, see Exhibit B2.
-All other trees on the property shall be maintained unless removal is approved through separate application.
-PDE 2.
-Prior to Grading Permit Issuance: The applicant/owner shall submit an application for a Type C Tree Removal Permit for the phase(s) of development impacted by the grading permit on the Planning Division's Development Permit Application form, mitigation trees, as shown in the applicant's Sheets LU 206 through LU 208 per Section 4.620 WC.
-See Finding E9.
-PDE 4.
+All other trees on the property shall be maintained unless removal is approved through separate application. - PTION Prior to Grading Permit Issuance: The applicant/owner shall submit an application for a Type C Tree Removal Permit for the phase(s) of development impacted by the grading permit on the Planning Division's Development Permit Application form, together with the applicable fee.
+In addition to the application form and fee, the applicant/owner shall provide the City's Planning Division an accounting of trees to be removed within the project site, corresponding to the approval of the Development Review Board.
+The applicant/owner shall not remove any trees from the project site until the tree removal permit, including the final tree removal plan, have been approved by the Planning Division staff. - PDE 3.
+Prior to Temporary Occupancy: The applicant/owner shall install the required mitigation trees, as shown in the applicant's Sheets LU 206 through LU 208 per Section 4.620 WC.
+See Finding E9. - PDE 4.
 Prior to Commencing Site Grading: The applicant/owner shall install 6-foot-tall chain-link fencing around the drip line of preserved trees.
 The fencing shall comply with Wilsonville Public Works Standards Detail Drawing RD-1230.
 See Finding E12.